 Flexible Scheduling May Improve Holiday Scheduling Problems

-Employees with the option for flexible scheduling are often more willing to return the favor when the employer requires flexibility around vacation scheduling.
-When juggling PTO requests becomes too problematic, the company might consider incentives such as offering extra pay for putting off vacation plans until a slower or less in-demand time of the year.
+Employees with the option for flexible scheduling overall are often more willing to return the favor when the employer requires flexibility around holiday scheduling.
+When juggling time off requests becomes too problematic, the company might consider incentives such as offering extra pay for delaying time off plans until a slower or less in-demand time of the year.
 It is especially important for employers to send the message that they support time away from work and to place restrictions on when people can use the time off they have earned only when necessary.

 When it comes to scheduling employees in unique situations such as holidays and weekends, Axcet HR Solutions is your go-to source for expert advice and best practices.
 As a professional employer organization (PEO), we boast a team of certified HR consultants who possess the experience and knowledge you can trust from an HR outsourcing company.
 Count on us to provide you with the guidance and support you need to efficiently manage employee schedules, ensuring optimal outcomes in any challenging scenario.